sarahseewhy/transaction-dashboard/README.md

 The Python Flask app I worked on previously was deployed on AWS Lambda and I wanted to go in this direction.

 It would've been fun to deploy the app to a Lambda but this was out of scope of the task.

+**Update**: If I'd gone down this route I would've started with something very simple:

+- A Lambda serving the Python app
+- Cloudfront for any static content (not needed at this point but worth mentioning)
+- API Gateway to allow access from the interwebs
+- Basic VPC and networking configuration
+- Route53 to give the app a sensible domain

+We'd run into some interesting decisions when it comes to saving data because Lambdas are meant to be stateless.

+It's possible to do in-app caching, saving _some_ data to `/tmp` on the Lambda.
+Perhaps that's a first step.

+Other possibilities which I read about but have not tried were: ElastiCache or EC2(Redis/Memcached).
+[This was a helpful read](https://blog.thundra.io/caching-with-aws-serverless-applications).

 ### Styling